-You can specify a user attribute called rootId for any scene graph location, and - if that location is used as a root locations in a LookFileBake - use rootIds to help determine which scene graph location the resulting Look File is resolved to.
-A rootId is an attribute of type string, under lookfile.rootId in a scene graph location's Attributes.
+You can specify a user attribute called rootld for any scene graph location, and - if that location is used as a root locations in a LookFileBake - use rootlds to help determine which scene graph location the resulting Look File is resolved to.
+A rootld is an attribute of type string, under lookfile.rootld in a scene graph location's Attributes.